firstandthird/logr/docs/logr.md

 In your root app file you can pass some options on to logr.
 Currently here are the options that you can pass when you first initialize logr

 	var lg = require('logr')('app', {
-		console: false, //disables console adaptor (global for all instances)
+		console: false, //disables console adapter (global for all instances)
 		filter: ['app', 'module1'], //will only log those modules (global for all instances)
 		levels: [ //can define custom levels (specific to this instance of lg) 'TEST1',